T

 bar

-A sophisticated rooftop bar offering unparalleled, close-up views of the Petronas Twin Towers.
-It's the perfect spot for a sophisticated cocktail and to soak in the city's glittering skyline.
+A sophisticated rooftop bar offering unparalleled views of the Petronas Twin Towers.
+Enjoy expertly crafted cocktails and a chic ambiance, perfect for a romantic evening.

 Day 2 · Kuala Lumpur